FusionAuth developer image

 1. Go to your application login page and click the "Login with a magic link" button

-The passwordless login magic link.
+The magic links login magic link.

-2. Enter the user’s email
+1. Enter the user’s email

-The passwordless email request form.
+The magic links email request form.

-3. Go to the user’s inbox
+1. Go to the user’s inbox

-4. Click on the link
+2. Click on the link

-As soon as the link is clicked, the user has begun an Authorization Code grant.
+As soon as the magic link is clicked, the user has begun an Authorization Code grant.
 You can consume the authorization code using a library or your own code.
 Whatever you would normally do if someone signed in with a password, you can now do here.
 This means that you’ll be provided with the same refresh tokens, user data, or JWTs that would be delivered if the user had signed in with a password.

 Limitations

-Using the API directly
+Using the API Directly

 There are a couple of reasons you might choose this method of integration.